alexdyas/alexdyas.github.io/_pages/about.md

 title: "About"
 ---

-being the inane shouts into the ether (net) of a deranged nutter. mainly technical, few caps.
+being the inane shouts into the ether (net) of a deranged nutter. mainly technical, few caps

 # colophon